Virgin TV: HD channels

 At the product launch of Telewest's TVDrive on 1 December 2005, the only HD channels available were BBC HD and ITV HD trial channels.
 ITV HD was removed from the network after the completion of the trial on 30 November 2006.
 On 1 December 2007, BBC HD was transformed into a full service.

 During 2009, Virgin launched FX HD, MTVNHD, National Geographic HD, Channel 4 HD, ESPN HD and Living HD.
 Living HD represented the first HD channel to be made exclusively available to Virgin TV.

 In 2010, Media added E4 HD, Syfy HD, Discovery HD, Eurosport HD, ITV HD, STV HD, Channel 5 HD, Film4 HD, ten Sky Movies HD channels, Sky Sports HD1 and HD2, Sky1 HD, Comedy Central HD, UTV HD and BBC One HD.
 Both Film4 HD and UTV HD are exclusive to Virgin TV.

 In 2011, Virgin Media added Sky Arts 1 HD and 2 HD, Eurosport 3D, Sky Movies Classics HD, Dave HD and Watch HD.

 In 2012, Virgin Media added Eurosport 3D, Alibi HD, British Eurosport HD, the BBC's 24 Olympic HD channels and Channel 4's 3 Paralympic channels.

 In 2013, Virgin Media added Cartoon Network HD, TCM HD, British Eurosport 2 HD, ITV2 HD, ITV3 HD, ITV4 HD, BBC Two HD, TLC HD, NHK World HD, Animal Planet HD, BBC Red Button HD, MTV HD, Nickelodeon HD, BT Sport 1 HD, BT Sport 2 HD and More4 HD.

 Later in the 2010s, Virgin Media began removing standard definition feeds of channels it offers in high definition.
 The first SD removal was on 25 September 2018 when Gold's SD channel is removed from the platform.
 This was followed on 4 December by the removal of the stand definition feeds of BT Sport and a week later, BBC Two in SD was replaced on channel 102 by the high definition version although BBC Two continues to be available in SD as BBC Two England on channel 862.

-2019 sees the ending of the broadcast of many more channels in standard definition, including BBC Four, BBC News, CBBC and CBeebies (SD channels removed on 19 February), Lifetime, History, H2 and Crime & Investigation (removed on 14 May), the Sky Cinema channels (apart from Sky Movies Premiere +1, removed on 1 August), Eurosport and Discovery (removed on 26 September).
+2019 sees the ending of the broadcast of many more channels in standard definition, including BBC Four, BBC News, CBBC and CBeebies (SD channels removed on 19 February), Lifetime, History, H2 and Crime & Investigation (removed on 14 May), the Sky Cinema channels (apart from Sky Cinema Premiere +1, removed on 1 August), Eurosport and Discovery (removed on 26 September).

 On 27 May 2020, Sky Documentaries and Sky Nature launched on Virgin Media but the platform only provided the high definition versions of the channel although towards the end of the year, the SD versions also appeared so that the channels could be watched by lower tier customers who do not have access to Virgin media's high definition feeds of pay channels.